 Federally funded projects have specific requirements.
 By complying with MTC’s Regional Project Delivery Policy, MTC can help secure even more transportation dollars for the Bay Area.

 After a project has secured all of its necessary funding, the final step in constructing or implementing a transportation project is project delivery.

-Federally-funded transportation projects carry with them a set of specific regulations and required procedures, as discussed on this page.
+Federally-funded transportation projects carry with them a set of specific regulations and required procedures.

 Key elements of MTC’s Regional Project Delivery Policy include:

-In FFY 2019-20, the Bay Area expects to deliver roughly 153 local federal-aid projects (or project phases) totaling roughly $209.4 million in these programs.
+In fiscal year 2019-20, the Bay Area expects to deliver roughly 153 local federal-aid projects (or project phases) totaling roughly $209.4 million in these programs.
 Projects included in the annual obligation plan have priority for funding in the coming year.·

 Archive of Previous Annual Obligation Plans

 Bay Area jurisdictions and agencies receiving funds from the Federal Highway Administration (FHWA) are required to designate and maintain a Single Point of Contact (SPOC).

 - 2019 SPOC Training Presentation #1